jenniferdsbaumgart/jenniferdsbaumgart/README.md

 -->
 ## ABOUT ME

 Jennifer.
 30yo.
 Web Developer.
-Software Developer.
 Migrating from chemical elements to programming codes.
 In addition to college, I'm part of the Young Programmer program here in my state, I also study by taking courses through DIO, OneBitCode and Udemy.
 I have a great fascination with different areas of programming.

 <hr>